akshaykhadse/DigitalCognitionBook/_sections/pt3ch01sec01.md

 The $$y$$ is linear combination of columns of matrix $$\phi$$ because
 $$i^{th}$$ column of $$\phi$$ is multiplied by $$w_i$$.
-But this does not mean that linear regression is naievely linear.
-We can inject nonlinearities via the features/basis functions $$\phi_i$$s.
+But this does not mean that linear regression is naively linear.
+We can inject non-linearities via the features/basis functions $$\phi_i$$s.
 For example, we could have used a function $$\phi(x_i) = x_i^2$$ in the TV commercial example.
 To summarize,
 $$y$$ is linear in $$\phi$$ and $$w$$ but it may or may not be linear with